-A chronic sinus infection is a condition which is usually caused by allergens.
-When a person is suffering from sinus infection, his mucosal lining will become inflamed as though he is suffering from the common cold.
-He will also be suffering from a running nose because of the constant discharge of mucus.
+A chronic sinus infection is a condition usually caused by allergens.
+When a person is suffering from a sinus infection, mucosal lining will become inflamed as though they are suffering from the common cold.
+They will also experience a runny nose because of the constant discharge of mucus.

 There are however various symptoms which will help determine if you are suffering from just a sinus infection or a chronic sinus infection.
 Sinus infection(s) are generally classified based on the time span of the problem and the type of inflammation (either infectious or noninfectious).
 Acute sinus infection is usually defined as being of less than 30 days duration; subacute sinus infection as being over 1 month but less than 3 months; and chronic sinus infection as being greater than 3 months duration.
 Infected sinusitis is usually caused by uncomplicated virus infection.
 Far less frequently bacterial growth causes sinus infection.
 Noninfectious sinusitis can be caused by irritants and allergic conditions.
 Subacute and chronic forms of sinus infection usually are the result of incomplete treatment of an acute sinus infection.

 Chronic post nasal drip